Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Thin coronal jets from CBPs

-This large CBP remains visible throughout the entire time series with an ellipse-like shape and a major axis diameter of 20~Mm, approximately.
-The jet of interest starts appearing at corner of the CBP around 10:36:35 UT, specifically, at $X=24$~Mm, $Y=12$~Mm, following a series of complex dynamic events.
+\paragraph{\textit{Case 05: 2022-03-18.}} This large CBP remains visible throughout the entire time series with an elliptical shape and a major axis diameter of 20~Mm, approximately.
+The jet of interest starts appearing at the corner of the CBP around 10:36:35 UT, specifically, at $X=24$~Mm, $Y=12$~Mm, following a series of complex dynamic events.
+We could tentatively relate this event to a dark, elongated structure that might correspond to a small-scale filament, consistent with those reported by, for instance, \cite{Panesar_etal:2018} and \cite{Kumar_etal:2019a}, or to a rising chromospheric fibril, as seen in the observations by \cite{Madjarska_etal:2021} and in the 3D simulations of \cite{Nobrega-Siverio_etal:2023}.
+However, in the absence of coordinated chromospheric observations, we refrain from drawing firm conclusions.
 The current sheet associated with this jet is also clearly discernible, with a length of $L_{\mathrm{CS}}=2.8$~Mm, approximately.
 At the time shown in Fig.~\ref{fig:context}, the jet shows a nice contrast against the background and has a length of $L_{\mathrm{jet}}=5.8$~Mm and a width of $w_{\mathrm{jet}}=481$~km (see Appendix~\ref{app:width}).
 Later, at 11:04:55 UT, a dark, absorbing structure interacts with the current sheet, triggering a more eruptive event with a broader jet.